EB-5 Investor Visa Attorneys in Dallas

 Common Pitfalls in EB-5 Cases

-- Source-of-funds documentation fails to account for all transactions in the chain of capital, leaving gaps that USCIS flags for further scrutiny.
+- Incomplete source-of-funds records where documentation fails to account for all transactions in the chain of capital, leaving gaps that USCIS flags for further scrutiny.

-- Business plans do not credibly establish that job creation requirements will be satisfied within the required timeframe.
+- Unrealistic business plans that do not credibly establish that job creation requirements will be satisfied within the required timeframe.

-- Investors commit capital to Regional Center projects without performing adequate due diligence on the project's financial viability and the sponsoring organization's track record.
+- Limited project due diligence when investors commit capital to Regional Center projects without examining the project's financial viability and the sponsoring organization's track record.

-- Changes to the investment or enterprise during the conditional period are not properly disclosed or addressed in the I-829 filing.
+- Unreported material changes, if changes to the investment or enterprise during the conditional period are not properly disclosed or addressed in the I-829 filing.

 We work with clients to identify and address these issues before they become obstacles in adjudication.